beckn/protocol-specifications-new/docs/network-logs-requirements.md

 ### 2.2 PII Masking Requirements

-ONIX is aware of Beckn fields and can mask/obfuscate fields determined by the Network.
+Beckn protocol fields can be masked/obfuscated as determined by the Network.
-Below is a sample list of fields that can be masked by the ONIX adapter, before shipping to the receiver API.
+Below is a sample list of fields that can be masked.

 **Fields Requiring Masking:**

 1. **Personal Identifiers:**